tonnylitao/PostgrestBaseApp/README.md

 #### Nginx ⇋ React apps

-Nginx is ideal for static files, need to
+Nginx is ideal for static files, you only need to

-  - change PUBLIC_URL in react apps
+  - change PUBLIC_URL in react apps when run npm
-  - add router for react apps
+  - add the path in react router

 ```
 "build": "PUBLIC_URL=/app react-scripts build",